XTStudio/Kimi-API/UIKit/UIWebView.md

 /**
  * The active URL.
  */
-readonly URL: NSURL | undefined
+readonly URL: URL | undefined

 /**
  * A Boolean value indicating whether the view is currently loading content.